- A disease of all the tissues of the diarthrodial synovial joint (note: freely moveable joints, such as the knee and shoulder)

 |Other single sites|

-- Can be attributed to wear and tear at the joints (i.e. degenerative joint disease)
+- Can be attributed to wear and tear of the joints (i.e. degenerative joint disease)

 - Genetic influence